Oyo Empire: Dahomey Wars

-The reinvigorated Oyo Empire began raiding southward as early as 1682.
-By the end of its military expansion, Oyo's borders would reach to the coast some 100 km southwest of its capital.
+The Oyo Empire began raiding southward as early as 1682.
+By the end of its military expansion, Oyo's borders would extend to the coast, some 100 km southwest of its capital.
 It met little serious opposition until the early 18th century.
-In 1728, the Oyo Empire invaded the Kingdom of Dahomey in a major campaign of its cavalry.
+In 1728, the Oyo Empire invaded the Kingdom of Dahomey in a major campaign dominated by its cavalry.
 Dahomey warriors, on the other hand, had no cavalry but many firearms.
 Their gunshots scared the Oyo cavalry horses and prevented their charging.
-The Dahomey army also built fortifications such as trenches, which forced the Oyo army to fight as infantry.
-The battle lasted four days, but the Yoruba were eventually victorious after reinforcements arrived.
+The Dahomey army also built fortifications such as trenches, which effectively made the use of cavalry useless.
+The battle lasted four days, but the Oyo were eventually victorious after reinforcements arrived.
 Dahomey was forced to pay tribute to Oyo.
-The Yoruba invaded Dahomey 11 times before finally subjugating the small kingdom in 1748.
+The Oyo invaded Dahomey 11 times before finally subjugating the kingdom in 1748.